flauntbot/telegram-bot-lua/README.md

 ## Installation

-To install this library, make sure you have Lua 5.3 and LuaRocks installed, then run `luarocks install telegram-bot-luajit`.
+To install this library (on Ubuntu or similar) Call `sudo apt install lua-telegram-bot`.
 That's it!
 Now you just need to include it in your bot's source code, with the configure function passing your bot auth token (the one you received from the [BotFather](https://t.me/BotFather)), like this:

 ```Lua